BlackArrowGang/Arsenal/quiver/aws-vpn-client/README.md

 ## **How It Works**
 1. Provider Configuration:
-   - Configures the AWS provider with the "default" profile and "us-east-2" region.
+   - Configures the AWS provider with your default credentials and desired region.

 2. Security Group Modules:
    - Creates security group modules with specific configurations: